edemocracy/discourse-ekklesia/README.md

 * OAuth2 login via Ekklesia's identity server
 * automatic group / trust level assignment for users identified by the id server
+* pushing motions to the Ekklesia portal ("Antrag stellen")

 Planned Features:

 * support for multiple id servers
-* pushing motions to the Ekklesia portal ("Antrag stellen")
+* more configuration options, some server URLs are still hard-coded
 * ... more to come